 Few women may know what the endometrium is.
 But they all probably have seen it.
 It’s the tissue inside the uterus that your body peels off and sheds during your menstrual periods.

-When this lining spreads to places it shouldn’t, you can have similar but separate conditions called endometriosis and adenomyosis.
+When tissue similar to the lining of the uterus grows in places it shouldn’t, you can have similar but separate conditions called endometriosis and adenomyosis.
 They affect different parts of your body, share some symptoms, and may require different treatments.

 You can have both of these problems at the same time.
 Doctors don’t know exactly what causes them.

 In endometriosis, the same type of cells that line the uterus, or womb, also grows outside of it.
 The growth can breach nearby organs like your ovaries, fallopian tubes, and bladder.
 It can make it hard for you to get pregnant.